prax78/Remove_Patches/README.md

 ** Windows7 and above.

 ** PLease fork and you are free to modify :)
-** You cam download Executable https://github.com/prax78/Remove_Patches/blob/master/Remove%20Patches%20V0.1.zip
+** You can download Executable https://github.com/prax78/Remove_Patches/blob/master/Remove%20Patches%20V0.1.zip